tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 and predictable manner which makes it possible to obtain the whole sequence of subtrees as a function of $$ \alpha $$ easily.

-Cross-validation or a validation set can be used to select a value of $$ \alpha . $$ The selected value can then be used on the full training data set to produce a subtree corresponding to $$ \alpha . $$ This process is summarized below.
+A validation set or [cross-validation][glossary-cross-validation] can be used to select a value of $$ \alpha . $$ The selected value can then be used on the full training data set to produce a subtree corresponding to $$ \alpha . $$ This process is summarized below.

 1. Use recursive binary splitting to grow a large tree from the training data, stopping only when each terminal node has fewer than some minimum number of